Carn an Fhidhleir

 Carn an Fhidhleir (994 m) is a mountain in the Grampian Mountains of Scotland.
 It lies on the border of Inverness-shire, Perthshire and Aberdeenshire, in one of the most remote areas of Scotland between the Cairngorms and the Mounth.

 A domed mountain, it lies at the heart of a vast roadless area.
 It is possible to reach the peak from Glen Tilt or via the Linn of Dee by mountain bike.

+It is the triple point between the catchment area of three rivers: the River Dee, the River Spey and the River Tay.